gisellec60/purseDisplay/README.md

 There are four buttons on each card but the only buttons a customer will see are the **Available/Unavailable** and **Contact** buttons.
 The only button a customer will be able to access is the **Contact** button.
 The contact button opens an email client that populates with the email address of the seller and the purse information on the subject line.

-***Note***: No purchases can be made from the site at this time.
+***Note***: Purchases can not be made from the site at this time.
 The customer must contact the seller for purchase.

 ### *Administrator*
 The **admin** has full access to the website for administration purposes.
 The admin will be able to: